Gatsby’s Ghost

 Welcome…

 Yet lamentations persist about the lack of respect American men seem to display in how they dress every day.
-My thought is to offer some advice by releasing the old book Gatsby’s Ghost.
-It’s too late to establish my authority, but it may be of some help in organizing the everyday chore
+My thought is to offer some advice by releasing the old book Gatsby’s Ghost, now, here, a chapter at a time.
+It it may be of some help in looking right for any occasion — whatever it is.

 Current Location